Kids & Youth

 While the primary places of discipleship for teens ought to be the home, the corporate gathering of the church, and our GC's, having close friends in the same stage of life is also important for encouragement, growth, and fun.

 Each Thursday evening, 6-12th Graders meet in a different Christ Church home to fellowship and study the Bible.
-To receive updates for the next even, sign-up for the Weekly Email.
+To receive updates for the next event and location, sign-up for the Weekly Email.

 Baptism and Membership

 Does your child desire to be baptized?
 We would encourage you to read what we think about a mature profession of faith and the appropriate age of a baptism candidate.
 Please email a pastor if you have further questions.